Performing a marriage or civil union ceremony

 - use the couple’s full names at least once in the ceremony

-- hold the ceremony at one of the places named on the licence — if the place is changed due to unforeseen circumstances and the Registry Office could not be contacted to change the details on the licence before the ceremony, you need to include a letter with your documents explaining this
+- hold the ceremony at one of the places named on the licence — if the place is changed due to unforeseen circumstances the new location must still be within New Zealand.
+You do not need to let the Registry Office know.
+Make sure the new location is accurately described on both copies of the 'Copy of Particulars’

 - make sure there are at least 2 witnesses to the ceremony.
 They must not be intoxicated and must be able to understand what’s happening.
 If they: